 Once you’ve determined what day rate you’re comfortable with, you next need to figure out what your expenses are.
 When traveling, I charge the state per diem when driving in my vehicle, all airfare (flights, baggage, airport parking, etc.) when flying and any rental cars plus gas if needed.
 I also charge for hotel expenses, film permits (if necessary) and anything else that comes up as a cost.
 You should do the same as it’s part of the cost of production that your client should expect to pay in order for you to be there.
 Some people also charge half days when traveling, but I don’t.
 I charge a full day when traveling as what you’re paying for when you hire me is my time, and if I’m gone for 7 days (5 days shooting, 2 days traveling), then you should expect to pay my rate for that time.
 Not everyone works this way, so how you price your travel days is up to you, but you should at the very least expect half day pay for traveling.

 For day rate film jobs in the outdoor industry, this system works, but you can price even higher than this for day rate jobs when working outside of the outdoor industry.
-For example, if I get hired to shoot all-day interviews for a plastic surgeon, my day rate will be much higher due to the nature of the job.
+For example, if I get hired to shoot all-day interviews for a plastic surgeon, my day rate will be much higher due to the nature of the job and the industry it’s in.
 I have to get there early, setup the entire room for the shoot, get all three of my cameras ready and get out my remote controlled slider, lights, boom mics and more in order to do the shoot.
 After the interviews are over, I then have to break all of my gear down, pack everything up and put the room back together.
 There is an incredible amount of work and expertise involved in a high-end interview shoot like this, therefore my day rate is often 2-3 times the price it would be for an outdoor or hunting related shoot.
+Plus, the industry itself expects to pay more than other industries, so try to price accordingly.
 Knowing the scope of your project, as well as the industry, will help you further determine your rates.

 As I mentioned earlier, I price many projects, if not most, by the project itself.
 What that means is that rather than give a day rate, I give a total price for doing the entire project.
 For example, if I get asked to shoot a 4 minute promotional video for a school, I will give them a set price which includes all costs.
 I put that information into a proposal and that’s my official bid for the job.
 This allows the school to know exactly what they are paying for, how long it will take and what the overall cost is.